 Steel knife/washer or piece of glass (like a microscope slide)

 I created a Rock Observation Sheet for recording the results of the rock testing and observations.
-You may download the Rock Observation Sheet for your own personal or classroom use only.
-Click on the image below to download.
+You may download the Rock Observation Sheet for your own personal or classroom use only, a second version can be found in the Rock Cycle Activity Printable Pack in our store see below.

 Making Rock Observations